-But I think that definitely for new coaches, if I was starting now today and I was a new coach, I would do it.
+But I think that definitely for new coaches if I was starting now today and I was a new coach, I would do it.
 I would do it because to me it’s a no-brainer.
 Why not do it?
 It’s a really great thing to get that certification.

 It is becoming more and more recognized.
 For example, I heard a story the other day about someone working with the Department of Defence in Canberra, which is our capital city here in Australia, and they were introducing a corporate coach training program.
-The Department of Defence would only employ coaches who were International Coach Federation-certified.
+The Department of Defence would only employ coaches who were International Coaching Federation-certified.

 Andrea: Definitely.
 That’s happening more and more.
 It’s understandable, it really is understandable.
 The difficulty with my position I’d say in a debate is that I consider myself an upstanding coach of deep integrity and sometimes I can get a little self-righteous sounding because I feel so strongly about doing things well on behalf of my profession and being an upstanding coach.

-Not everybody is like that so in the coaching profession the word “coaching” can easily be co-opted by people who are not of that same ilk.
+Not everybody is like that so in the coaching profession, the word “coaching” can easily be co-opted by people who are not of that same ilk.
 So I totally support what you’re saying.

-Robyn: I was very surprised to hear that because I couldn’t believe they even knew about the International Coach Federation.
+Robyn: I was very surprised to hear that because I couldn’t believe they even knew about the International Coaching Federation.
 That just tells you how far the ICF’s reach is now.
 Also, they’ve done a lot of work over the last 10 years outside of the U.S. That was another weakness in the early days.
 They didn’t really have any good chapters in the Asia Pacific.

 But if I was coming in now as a new coach and was really into coaching, and let’s say I could have been a consultant for the last 20 years and now I want to add coaching.
-To me it’s just an added value.
-You’re already going to get training as a coach so why not choose a school that offers you the International Coach Federation credential as well so that you can put those letters after your name?
+To me, it’s just an added value.
+You’re already going to get training as a coach so why not choose a school that offers you the International Coaching Federation credential as well so that you can put those letters after your name?